augustoamerico/sync_calendars_to_notion/README.md

 # Calendars to Notion Synchronization

-This script utilizes the unofficial [Notion API](https://github.com/jamalex/notion-py) to interact with a Collection database of Calendar events.
+This script utilizes the unofficial [Notion API](https://github.com/jamalex/notion-py) to get calendar eventso from external sources to a Notion Collection database of Calendar events.
 To integrate with others calenders, the apis used are:
 - [Google Calendar API](https://developers.google.com/calendar)
 - Microsoft Outlook: To Do

+Want to extend to other email services?
+You just need to implement a class extending the `src.repositories.ICalendar` interface, and create a new type pattern match to instatiate that class.

+PR's are welcomed!

 ## Where can I run the script?